This post may contain affiliate links. Please read my disclosure policy.

 Are Chia Seeds Healthy?

 Yes!
-Chia seeds are a Paleo-friendly and nutrient-dense.
+Chia seeds are Paleo-friendly and nutrient-dense.
 They’re easy to digest and can even aid in digestion by helping this move along!
-They are also contain omega-3’s which means they’re not only good for your body but also good for your brain!
+They also contain omega-3’s, which means they’re not only good for your body but also good for your brain!

 Can you make jam without pectin?

 Absolutely!
-The chia seeds thicken this jam wonderfully by absorbing a lot of the liquid of the strawberries without having to cook the mixture for hours.
-As the directions state, we recommend cooking it a bit to get the correct desired consistency, and then after cooking the chia seeds will continue to absorb liquid to thicken up the jam.
+The chia seeds thicken this jam wonderfully by absorbing much of the strawberry liquid without having to cook the mixture for hours.
+As the directions state, we recommend cooking it a bit to reach the desired consistency, and after cooking, the chia seeds will continue to absorb liquid, thickening the jam.
+Consider a chia seed to be a natural pectin.

 how to make blueberry jam